|Asif Ismail||2814 email@example.com|

 (B) Players registered with one team may not play for another team in the same or lower Division.
 No player shall be permitted to play in a lower Division than his/her grading indicates.

-(D) Any player who has no current grading or who has been re-graded under sub-clause (D) above will be given a provisional grading.
-Any provisional grading is identified by an asterisk in the League Handbook.
+(C) Any player who has no current grading, he or she will be given a provisional grading.
+Any provisional grading is identified by an asterisk .
 A provisional grading shall remain provisional until a player has played two or more matches in any one season.

 Such re-grading decisions may immediately render provisionally graded players ineligible to continue to play in their current teams.